-Today Tom Rice answers the three questions about Media and PR impressions in 2013 that we asked our PR team around the world from the perspective of a US PR consultant specializing in B2B technology B2B markets:
+Today Tom Rice answers the three questions about Media and PR impressions in 2013 that we asked our PR consultants around the world from the perspective of a US PR specialist specializing in B2B technology PR and general B2B markets:

 1. How did the global recession affect the demand for PR in the USA in 2013?